michaelchu/optopsy/README.md

 Filters will include (but not limited to):

 **Entry rules:**
-* Days to expiration,
+* Days to expiration
 * Entry Days (Stagger trades)
 * Absolute Delta
-* Percentage out-of-the-money.
+* Percentage out-of-the-money
 * Contract size

 **Exit rules:**